Clan Guthrie News

 News from Our Members...

-The members of Clan Guthrie are from every walk of life and from virtually anywhere on the face of the earth.
+The members of Clan Guthrie come from every walk of life and from virtually anywhere on the face of the earth.
 Though we share a common Scottish ancestory, today we may be found co-mingled in any ethnic group you can imagine.
-We love to hear the stories from our membership of their lives, their personal histories, and their accomplishments.
-If you would like to have your story told here or in a future issue of the Clan Guthrie News please submit it via email to our for review.
+We love to hear the stories from our membership about their lives, personal histories, and accomplishments.
+Please share your story here or in a future issue of the Clan Guthrie News by emailing it to our for review.